beardedeagle/mnesiac/README.md

 end
 ```

-Edit your app's config.exs to add the list of mnesia stores by type:
+Then add `mnesiac` to your supervision tree, passing in the hosts the list of Mnesia stores by type:

 - Supported types:
   - ram_copies